-“While we would love to be able to ask dogs if they dream (along with a whole lot of other questions!), we can’t,” said Christie Long, DVM, head of Veterinary Medicine at Modern Animal.
-“However, research shows that dogs do experience REM sleep just like humans, and given that this is the sleep phase during which most dreaming occurs in humans, we can conclude with some certainty that dogs experience dreaming then as well,” said Long.
+“While we would love to be able to ask dogs if they dream (along with a whole lot of other questions!), we can’t,” explains Christie Long, DVM, head of Veterinary Medicine at Modern Animal.
+“However, research shows that dogs do experience REM sleep just like humans, and given that this is the sleep phase during which most dreaming occurs in humans, we can conclude with some certainty that dogs experience dreaming then as well,” says Long.

 That said, we have some idea what is going on in their head during those dreams.
-“It is generally believed that dogs dream about the activities that they do during the day,” said Mary R. Burch, Ph.D., a certified applied animal behaviorist and director of the AKC’s Canine Good Citizen Program.
+“It is generally believed that dogs dream about the activities that they do during the day,” says Mary R. Burch, Ph.D., a certified applied animal behaviorist and director of the AKC’s Canine Good Citizen Program.
 “Many of us have seen the family dog fall asleep, have his breathing become somewhat shallow and then his foot begins to move.
-In dreamland, this dog may be running or chasing a rabbit!” said Burch.
+In dreamland, this dog may be running or chasing a rabbit!” says Burch.

 Of course, we all want our fur babies to be having the best of all dreams.
 No one wants to imagine they are upset or scared!
 But, as with people, bad dreams do happen.
-“If a dog has had a bad experience during the day, such as a small dog being threatened traumatized by a larger dog, this might be the subject of a bad dream,” said Burch.
+“If a dog has had a bad experience during the day, such as a small dog being threatened traumatized by a larger dog, this might be the subject of a bad dream,” says Burch.

 But in that situation, what do we do?
 Do we wake them up?
 Or comfort them in some way?
 Tread carefully in that area… ”Even if a dog begins to twitch, it is not a good idea to wake dogs up every time a dream is expected.
 If extreme, frequent behaviors are noticed during sleep, talk to your dog’s veterinarian,” offered Burch.